qsantos/airsick/intro.md

 illustrations.
 Most figures were generated with the file from \LaTeX using the Tikz package.
 When an external image was included as a figure, a reference to the source is linked in the caption (e.g. @xkcd1356).

+Sources for the other illustrations:

+* front cover @threekerbalmun
+* chapter banners @banners
+* back cover @ksp